Texans–Titans rivalry: 2010s

 The bitterness of the rivalry has led to fistfights between the teams during games.
-One notable fight was on November 28, 2010, when Texans receiver Andre Johnson and Titans cornerback Cortland Finnegan exchanged blows after a play and were ejected.
+One notable fight was on November 28, 2010, when Texans wide receiver Andre Johnson and Titans cornerback Cortland Finnegan exchanged blows after a play and were ejected.
 The Texans won that game 20–0.

 The rivalry became more competitive in 2011 as both teams were in the hunt for the division title most of the year.
 In Week 7, the Titans hosted the Texans in a match-up for the division lead and was the home field favorite while Houston was coming off of a 2-game losing streak.
 The Texans won 41–7 and went on to win the division that year.
 In Week 17, Houston hosted Tennessee; the Titans had to win to keep their playoff hopes alive.
 The Titans won on a botched two-point conversion try by the Texans, who were trying for the win.
 However, they were eliminated from postseason contention due to the Denver Broncos losing against the Kansas City Chiefs 7–3.
-If Tennessee had qualified to play in the NFL playoffs, they would have played the Texans in the AFC Wild-Card round.
+Had Tennessee qualified to play in the NFL playoffs, they would have played the Texans in the AFC Wild-Card round.

 In 2018, the Texans won the AFC South at 11–5, and split with Tennessee.
 The Texans would play either the Titans or Colts in the upcoming Wild Card game, depending on the Sunday Night Football winner between the two.
 The Colts won 33–17, eliminating the Titans from the playoffs at 9–7 and setting up a wild-card match between the Texans and Colts.
 Had the Titans won, it would've been the first meeting in the playoffs between the two teams, similar to 2011.

 The Texans vs. the Titans at Nissan Stadium in Week 15, 2019.

 In 2019, the Texans Week 15 road game against Titans marked the first time that both teams were 8–5 at the same time.
 The Texans beat the Titans 24–21, and in Week 16 the Texans won the AFC South after beating the Tampa Bay Buccaneers 23–20.
 In the final week of regular season, the Titans faced the Texans on the road.
 The Titans needed to win the game or a Pittsburgh Steelers loss against the Baltimore Ravens in order to make the playoffs.
 Behind a 211-yard, three-touchdown day from running back Derrick Henry and the Texans resting starters, the Titans won 35–14 to clinch the sixth seed in the playoffs.